poseidon-framework/poseidon-framework.github.io/janno_details.md

 - `hapCon v0.4a1`
 - `custom script`

+More specific information about which parameters were chosen can be added in a `Contamination_Note` column.

 This setup has the consequence that the columns `Contamination`, `Contamination_Err`, `Contamination_Meas` always have to have the same number of `;`-separated values.

-The `Contamination_Note` column is a free text field to add additional information about the contamination estimates, e.g. which parameters where used with the respective software tools.

 ## Context information